15.4 C

 $ find / -perm /u=r

 Read-only files prohibit Linux users from writing to them or executing them.
-They can be only written or executed by the files owner or the root user.
-This find command will display all the read-only files your machine currently have.
+They can be only written or executed by the file owner or the root user.
+This find command will display all the read-only files your machine currently has.

 20. Find All Executable Files